cintiasc/cpk-store-cintia-costa/replit.md

 **Initial Admin Setup:**
 - First user must be promoted to admin via SQL: `UPDATE users SET role = 'admin' WHERE email = 'your-email@example.com';`
 - After that, admins can manage all user roles through the `/admin` panel
-- **Pre-registration system**: Admins can pre-assign roles to users by email before their first login
+- **Pre-registration system**: Admins can pre-assign roles AND names to users by email before their first login
+  - Supports optional firstName and lastName in preassignment
+  - If Replit profile lacks names, preassigned names are automatically applied on first login
   - New users automatically receive pre-assigned role during authentication
   - Pre-assigned roles are marked as consumed after first login
   - Supports employee and admin role pre-assignment for controlled access
+  - Password is always managed via Replit Auth (OIDC), never stored locally

 **Password Recovery:**
 - Password recovery is managed through Replit Auth (OIDC provider)